terascope/teraslice/docs/management-apis/endpoints-json.md

 ## DELETE /v1/jobs/\{jobId\};

 Issues a delete command, deleting the job and all related execution contexts.
+Deletion is PERMANENT.
+Once a job is deleted it cannot be started, updated, or recovered.
+The job must have a terminal status to be deleted.
 Any orphaned K8s resources associated with the job will also be deleted.
-The job must have a terminal status to be deleted.
 The `active` field will automatically be set to `false`.

 **Usage:**